xingbpshen/xingbpshen.github.io/_news/announcement_1_3.md

 related_posts: false
 ---

-:star2: I am honored to have been selected as a recipient of the <b>Cooperstock Graduate Award</b> at McGill University.
+:trophy: I am honored to have been selected as a recipient of the <b>Cooperstock Graduate Award</b> at McGill University.